dendibakh/dendibakh.github.io/_posts/contests/2021-03-27-Summary-of-contest-4-part4.md

 The function is recursive.
 There are several optimizations that can be done on recursive functions:
 * Decrease the number of parameters passed to the function
-* Move read only stack allocated parameters to global memory
+* Move read-only stack-allocated parameters to global memory
 * Make the function tail-recursive (not possible in this case)

-This function allocates array `x` and `y` in each invocation, but they are read only.
-Changing the type from `int` to `static int` will decrease the size of function's stack frame and save a few instructions.
+This function allocates arrays `x` and `y` in each invocation, but they are read-only.
+Changing the type from `int` to `static int` will decrease the size of the function's stack frame and save a few instructions.

 In this code, we are changing all pixels with `POSSIBLE_EDGE` to `EDGE` if certain conditions are fulfilled.
 In the later loop (not shown here), all the pixels which are `POSSIBLE_EDGE` are converted into `NOEDGE`.
 We can do some preprocessing before we do `follow_edge` loop to decrease the number of parameters we need to pass to `follow_edge`.
 With the preprocessing, our two loops look like this: